CodeMeKathy/StudyBuddy/README.md

 ## Getting Started

 This web application was created with simplicity in mind.
-Developed with JavaScript, HTML and CSS.
+Developed with JavaScript, HTML, CSS and designed with Materalize.
 Clone and download this repository to your system to play with it yourself.
 JavaScript is embeded in the application with a CDN link, enabling it to run without any additional downloads on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 Begin your StudyBuddy dev experience, by visiting the [the GitHub repository]( https://github.com/Kathy145/StudyBuddy) to clone and download to your machine.